clk-project/clk/README.md

 the behavior of hello.
 For instance, `clk parameters set echo --style yellow` would make the hello command print in yellow as well.

+### Play with the notion of project

+The commands like `parameters` and `alias` are only tools to edit a configuration file.
+This file is by default stored in `~/.config/clk/clk.json`.

+Like `git` with `~/.gitconfig` and `./.git/config`, one of the power of `click-project` lies in the fact your configuration can be stored in several places, the local one having the precedence over the global one.

+Create a directory `~/clk_project`, that we will call your project.
+Then create the directory `~/clk_project/.clk` to let `clk` understand this is a project.
+Actually, the `.clk` folder has the exact same meaning for `clk` as the `.git` folder for `git`.

+Enter the `~/clk_project/` directory and run `clk parameters set echo --style green`.
+You could achieve the same result running `clk --project ~/clk_project parameters set echo --style green`.

+The configuration of the parameter is recorded locally in the project `~/clk_project`, more precisely in the file `~/clk_project/.clk/clk.json`.

+Try, running `clk echo test`, inside and outside the project to find out the color is different.
+This is because when `clk` figures out it is in the context of the project (for example because your current working directory is a sub directory of `~/clk_project/`), then the local parameters are used on top of the global parameters.

+To have a better understanding of how a command will be called, you can simply run `clk echo --help`.
+The following line should be in the output.

+`The current parameters set for this command are: --style yellow --style green --help`

+You can see that the global parameters are not forgotten, they are simply on the left.
+The magic of `click` is so the parameter on the right takes precedence.

+In case you want more information about the parameters of the command, simply run.  `clk parameters show echo`.
+The output should show the global parameters in blue and the local parameters in green.

+When you have several parameters, it is very useful to run this command to understand what has happened.

+This behavior of local stuff overriding local stuff is also available in aliases.

+In `~/clk_project/`, run `clk alias set hello echo hello from clk_project`.
+Now run the command `clk hello` from inside and outside the project to find out that the local alias is used instead of the global one when you are inside the project.

 ### Start adding your custom command

 It sounds great, but you might want to do more than saying things in your